Submissions

 Structure of the manuscripts

 1. Title.
 The title should be short, clear, and informative, but does not exceed three rows using Calibri font size 18 (bold).
-It has to be pinpoint with the issues discussed.
+It has to be pinpointed with the issues discussed.
 The article title does not contain any uncommon abbreviations.
-The main ideas should be written first and followed by its explanations.
+The main ideas should be written first and followed by their explanations.

-2. Author’s names and institutions.
-The author's names should be accompanied by the author's institutions, institutions address, and email addresses, without any academic titles and job title.
+2. Authors' names and institutions.
+The author's names should be accompanied by the author's institutions, the institution's address, and email addresses, without any academic titles or job titles.

 3. Abstract.
-Abstract is written in one paragraph describing the paper overview.
-It consists of only words and symbols where equations and citation should be avoided.
-The abstract describes a brief overview of the paper including motivation, aims, methods, essential parameters, and results.
+The abstract is written in one paragraph describing the paper's overview.
+It consists of only words and symbols, where equations and citations should be avoided.
+The abstract describes a brief overview of the paper, including motivation, aims, methods, essential parameters, and results.
 The length of the abstract is 175-200 words.

 4. Keywords.
 Keywords comprising three to five words are written at the end of the abstract.

 9. Acknowledgment.
-The acknowledgment section can be written before references and right after conclusion section.
-Authors can thank any parties that play a role to this research, such as agency, institution, and program.
+The acknowledgment section can be written before references and right after the conclusion section.
+Authors can thank any parties that play a role in this research, such as the agency, institution, and program.

 10. References.
 The literature listed in the References contains only the sources referenced or included in the article.
 We recommend preparing the references with a bibliography software package, such as Mendeley, EndNote, Reference Manager or Zotero to avoid typing mistakes and duplicated references.
 Referral sources should provide 80% of journal articles, proceedings, or research results from the last five years.
 Writing techniques bibliography, using the system cites IEEE Style with numbering.